jamesgeraghty/compsys_assignment_2/README.md

 >**Data Storage**
 ---
 - FireBase is used to store the images saved from the motion sensor program.
 This broker topology to publish the event data to Firebase.
-The Data is store as a JSON and then synchronised in relatime to anyone who is connected.
+This data is stored as a JSON and then synchronised in relatime to anyone who is connected.

 ![](images/firebase.png)